Watcha-ma-call-it/DLT-TM/Proposal/TM-with-DLT.md

 }
 ```

 The transaction contains the type of transaction and then the transaction object.
-The transaction object represents the data that is going to be consumed, in this case we are going to create an entry with the data.
+The transaction type signifies what operation is going to happen and the object represents the data that is going to be consumed, in this case we are going to `create` an entry with the data.
 This transaction is recorded in the ledger of transactions; and once in the ledger the state is updated to represent:

 ```json
 {